Xc2333/Hackintosh-Lenovo-v3000-ISE/README.md

 This repository is for hackintosh on Lenovo v3000.

+Change log：10/18/2018

+•Update EFI to 10.14+,Clover 4706, only use WhateverGreen.kext,all kext has been update to the newest, and other changes.

 Change log：5/20/2018

 •Update Clover 4480 、new ACPI files (BIOS version:B0CNA0WW)、remove hotpatch of ULAC replace by custom USBInjectAll.kext、drop CPU related tables by length.